samanthaan10/group5/README.md

 - Test cases have been included to validate user inputs and ensure proper functionality.

 ## Feedback
-We welcome any feedback or suggestions for improving the Contact Management System.
+We welcome any feedback or suggestions for improving Connectify.
 Please feel free to open an issue or submit a pull request with your contributions.

 ## License
 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for details.